It’s that time of the year again with clubs up and down the land scrambling around to finalise their last pieces of transfer business.

 The Spanish striker had established himself as one of Europe’s finest forwards during a prolific three-and-a-half-year spell at Anfield, with Chelsea breaking the British transfer record to sign Torres from their Premier League rivals in January 2011.

-Looking a shadow of the player who terrorised defences in the red of Liverpool, he was loaned out to AC Milan and Atletico Madrid before joining the latter permanently in 2016.
+Having largely looked a shadow of the player who terrorised defences in the red of Liverpool, he was loaned out to AC Milan and Atletico Madrid before joining the latter permanently in 2016.

 Newcastle to Liverpool, 2011